rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

       the command only if you are using automated scripting to run the command.

   -   ``S`` denotes the OBIEE host name.
-Only include this option when you are running the command from a client installation.
+Include this option only when you are running the command from a client installation.

   -   ``N`` specifies the OBIEE port number.
-Only include this option when you are running the command from a client installation.
+Include this option only when you are running the command from a client installation.

   -   ``SSL`` specifies to use SSL to connect to the WebLogic Server to run the command.
-Only include this option when you are running the command from a client installation.
+Include this option only when you are running the command from a client installation.

   -   ``H`` displays usage information and exits the command.

-For addition information, see these references for the 12c procedure:
+For additional information, see these references for the 12c procedure:

 - [*New and Deprecated*](https://docs.oracle.com/middleware/1212/core/ASCON/whatsnew.htm#ASCON11224)